zephyrproject-rtos/zephyr/samples/sensor/bme280/README.rst

 Overview
 ********

-This sample shows how to use the Zephyr :ref:`sensor_api` API driver for the `Bosch BME280`_ environmental sensor.
+This sample shows how to use the Zephyr :ref:`sensor` API driver for the `Bosch BME280`_ environmental sensor.

 .. _Bosch BME280: